-Sulphur Bank Trail Professional Review and Guide
+Sulphur Bank Trail Professional Guide

 "Stroll through an eerie, evil-smelling landscape of barren boulders, where minerals from steaming volcanic vents have deposited exquisite yellow crystals among the nooks and crannies.
 Even in a place like Volcanoes park, with all its geologic activity, there is no place anywhere else quite like this.
 The hike starts conveniently right from the visitor center, so don’t miss it.
 Stay away if you have respiratory problems.